 Cath Candish, Curate

-Cath was licensed as Lay Curate in July and is due to be ordained at the end of September.
+Cath is due to be ordained on 25 June.
 Cath joins us after a year as Interim Minister at St Andrews Community Church in Foxhill.
 Before that, she trained at St Mellitus college, London.
 Cath lives in Combe Down with her husband John, two teenagers, an elderly mother and her carer, two dogs and a cat.
 She is a linguist with a background in homelessness, refugees and international development.
 Cath moved to Bath four years ago from her family farm on Exmoor.
 Prior to that she has worked in London, Nottingham, and rural western Tanzania.